-After losing her parents, fourteen-year-old Victoria and her young twin brothers move in with their aunt.
+After losing her parents, 14-year-old Victoria and her young twin brothers move in with their aunt.
 But shortly afterward, her aunt’s boyfriend attempts to assault her, and she runs away and learns to survive on the dangerous streets of Paraná, Argentina.
 Encountering a world of street kids, gangs and drug dealers, Victoria overcomes deprivation and great hardship.
 With the help of newly-found friends and her single-minded determination to survive, she carves out a new life for herself and her little brothers.

 Laurel Daneau has moved on to a new life, in a new town, but inside she’s still reeling from the loss of her beloved mother and grandmother after Hurricane Katrina washed away their home.
 Laurel’s new life is going well, with a new best friend, a place on the cheerleading squad and T-Boom, co-captain of the basketball team, for a boyfriend.
 Yet Laurel is haunted by voices and memories from her past.